stevenrconn/haproxy-in-a-can/README.md

 # haproxy-in-a-can

 Builds an HAProxy container image using the Red Hat 8 Universal Base Images (UBIs).
+This repo contains both a Dockerfile and a Packer build script.

 ## Building the container image using Docker
 To build the HAProxy container image using Docker, use the following command: